 This presents a huge ethical dilemma when it comes to living with an STD, dating, and entering into new relationships.

 I’ve heard any number of approaches, listened to the opinions of people without STDs, and have tried almost every tactic myself.
-While I haven’t always told people when I should – sometimes not at all (you can read my STD Interview or find my response to telling a partner about HSV1 in the ethics section of the STD Forum) – I think, the majority of my readers aim to and the general public hopes that someone living with an STD will be as morally sound and ethical as possible.
+While I haven’t always told people when I should – sometimes not at all (you can read my STD Interview or find my response to telling past partners about HSV1 in this post about telling people about your STD) – I think, the majority of my readers aim to and the general public hopes that someone living with an STD will be as morally sound and ethical as possible.

 From what I’ve come across so far, everyone approaching me with the same question seems to want to do their best to not embody the stigma that is attached to STDs.
 Thus, they want to be as open and honest as is expected while also having a fighting chance at beginning a new relationship.